mappmechanic/awesome-stenciljs/README.md

 - [Kickstand UI](https://kickstand-ui.com/): The Design System You Can Use Everywhere!
 - [Crayons](https://crayons.freshworks.com/introduction): Design system created by Freshworks that powers all of their products
 - [Liquid Oxygen](https://emdgroup-liquid.github.io/liquid/): Component library based on the Liquid Design System, focusing on accessibility and interoperability.
-- [Lime Elements](https://github.com/Lundalogik/lime-elements): Component library created by Lime Technologies
+- [AnywhereUI](https://github.com/adaleks/anywhere-ui): Collection of rich web components that includes framework bindings.
+It is created with StencilJS by Adaleks Technology.

 ### State Management